 The Partnership welcomes correspondence in Welsh.
 Correspondence (including e-mails) received in Welsh will receive a prompt, signed reply in that language.
 The target time for replying to correspondence in Welsh will be the same as for English language correspondence.

 It may however not be practicable to provide translations of technical or specialist enclosures.
 [Target for reply within 10 working days] Written correspondence arising from face to face or telephone communication in Welsh will be in Welsh.
 [Target for reply to correspondence within 5 working days]

 Where an individual / organisation has expressed a preference to receive letters in Welsh, correspondence will be in the Welsh language.

 The Partnership welcomes telephone enquiries in Welsh.
 Training will be provided to enable non-Welsh speaking operators to deal courteously and confidently with initial requests for a Welsh service.

 In the event of no Welsh speaker being available, callers will be offered the option of a Welsh speaker telephoning them back, or continuing the call in English.

 If it is deemed that there is no Welsh speaking member of staff competent to respond to a particular enquiry, details of the enquiry will be noted or the caller will be asked to submit a written request so that the Partnership can respond in writing in Welsh, the caller will also be offered the option of continuing the call in English.

 4. Corporate Identity

 The Partnerships name, with its corporate identity will be in English on letterheads, vehicles, buildings, signs, and other forms of public display within Wales.
-However, attempts will be made to display bilingually the address, and other appropriate information associated.

 St David’s Partnership sub-brand identity and name St David’s (which relates to the retail centre in Cardiff) will be bilingual.